Can I play Powerball by mail?

-Power Play is an option that is currently offered in all states that sell Powerball tickets except California.
-For an extra $1.00 per ticket you can multiply your original prize amount by 2 to 5 times if you win a non-jackpot prize.
+Power Play is an option that is currently offered in all states that sell Powerball tickets, with the exception of California.
+For an extra $1.00 per ticket, you can multiply your original prize amount by 2 to 5 times if you win a non-jackpot prize.
 The flexible Power Play option does not apply to the 2nd place prize; the $1 million prize can only be doubled to $2 million with the Power Play.

 Power Play is not available in California because of state law that requires all lottery prizes to be paid out on a pari-mutuel basis.

-A player must choose the Power Play option when they buy their Powerball ticket, and then the ticket must match one of the nine prize categories (except the jackpot) before the increased prize takes effect.
+A player must choose the Power Play option when they buy their Powerball ticket, and the ticket must match one of the 9 prize categories (except the jackpot) before the increased prize takes effect.
 Power Play costs an extra $1 per play.

 When can Powerball tickets be purchased?

 Powerball tickets can be purchased from authorized lottery retailers up until approximately 10:45 p.m.
 Eastern Time the day of the drawing.
 The exact purchase cutoff time varies by state, so please check with a lottery retailer in your state for the precise time.

 When do Powerball drawings take place?

 The Powerball winning lottery numbers are drawn each Wednesday and Saturday at 10:59 p.m.
 Eastern Time (9:59 Central; 8:59 p.m.
 Mountain; 7:59 p.m.
 Pacific).
 You can see the 10 most recent Powerball draw results on this site.

 Starting January 7, 2009, Powerball drawings are conducted at Universal Studios in Orlando, Florida.
 Previously, since the birth of the game, the drawings were held at ITC Studios in West Des Moines, Iowa.